Air mattress: Airbeds

-Larger, more elaborate air mattresses (known as "air beds" in British English speaking locations) have come on the market in recent years that are intended for guest use or as permanent beds in the bedroom.
-Bed sizes for temporary air beds range from twin to king size, but few guest bed manufacturers offer king size as most guest air beds are sold outside the United States where king-size mattresses are not standard.
-Most permanent air beds use easy-to-find conventional sheets and bedding.
+Larger, more elaborate air mattresses (known as "airbeds" in British English speaking locations) have come on the market in recent years that are intended for guest use or as permanent beds in the bedroom.
+Bed sizes for temporary air beds range from twin to king size but few guest bed manufacturers offer king size as most guest air beds are sold outside the United States where king-size mattresses are not standard.
+Most permanent airbeds use easy-to-find conventional sheets and bedding.
 California King (or Western King) sheets and bedding may be more difficult to find as this size was originally conceived for the waterbed industry.

 Raised guest or temporary beds are typically raised off the ground to keep users away from the floor and offer a more traditional mattress experience.
-Though 'raised' air beds are off the ground, they are not designed for full-time use, as the base of the bed is an air chamber and not a solid foundation.
+Though 'raised' airbeds are off the ground, they are not designed for full-time use, as the base of the bed is an air chamber and not a solid foundation.

+Example of an airbed mattress used in a modern high-rise apartment.